-The power of neural networks comes from their ability to learn the representation in your training data and how to best relate it to the output variable that you want to predict.
-In this sense neural networks learn a mapping.
+The power of neural networks comes from their ability to learn the representation in your training data and how best to relate it to the output variable you want to predict.
+In this sense, neural networks learn mapping.
 Mathematically, they are capable of learning any mapping function and have been proven to be a universal approximation algorithm.

-The building block for neural networks are artificial neurons.
+The building blocks for neural networks are artificial neurons.

 These are simple computational units that have weighted input signals and produce an output signal using an activation function.

-You may be familiar with linear regression, in which case the weights on the inputs are very much like the coefficients used in a regression equation.
+You may be familiar with linear regression, where the weights on the inputs are very much like the coefficients used in a regression equation.

-For example, a neuron may have two inputs in which case it requires three weights.
-One for each input and one for the bias.
+For example, a neuron may have two inputs, which require three weights—one for each input and one for the bias.

-Weights are often initialized to small random values, such as values in the range 0 to 0.3, although more complex initialization schemes can be used.
+Weights are often initialized to small random values, such as values from 0 to 0.3, although more complex initialization schemes can be used.

 Like linear regression, larger weights indicate increased complexity and fragility.
-It is desirable to keep weights in the network small and regularization techniques can be used.
+Keeping weights in the network is desirable, and regularization techniques can be used.

 The weighted inputs are summed and passed through an activation function, sometimes called a transfer function.

-Historically simple step activation functions were used where if the summed input was above a threshold, for example 0.5, then the neuron would output a value of 1.0, otherwise it would output a 0.0.
+Historically, simple step activation functions were used when the summed input was above a threshold of 0.5, for example.
+Then the neuron would output a value of 1.0; otherwise, it would output a 0.0.

-Traditionally non-linear activation functions are used.
-This allows the network to combine the inputs in more complex ways and in turn provide a richer capability in the functions they can model.
-Non-linear functions like the logistic also called the sigmoid function were used that output a value between 0 and 1 with an s-shaped distribution, and the hyperbolic tangent function also called tanh that outputs the same distribution over the range -1 to +1.
+Traditionally, non-linear activation functions are used.
+This allows the network to combine the inputs in more complex ways and, in turn, provide a richer capability in the functions they can model.
+Non-linear functions like the logistic, also called the sigmoid function, were used to output a value between 0 and 1 with an s-shaped distribution.
+The hyperbolic tangent function, also called tanh, outputs the same distribution over the range -1 to +1.